laminlabs/lamin-blog/docs/spatialdata.md

 ).save()
 ```

-Under-the-hood, this leverages the {class}`~lamindb.curators.SpatialDataCurator` class that offers helpers for standaridization in addition to validation.
+Under-the-hood, this leverages the {class}`~lamindb.curators.SpatialDataCurator` class that offers helpers for standardization in addition to validation.
 There is a full guide showcasing the richer curation API [here](https://docs.lamin.ai/spatial3).

 ## Interactive visualization with Vitessce